JamesYang568/DES_tool/readme.md

 2 You can encrypt or decrypt the text and documents(.txt .doc .docx).
 Run theMain.java.

-3 Please first run CreatePassPort to get a **register code**, or you can't go into the software.
+3 Please first run CreatePassPort to get a **register code**, or you can't boost the software.

 4 After registration you need to create a brand account for yourself.